Savvietarmac/Reaction-Speed-p2/README.md

 ## Features *almost done*

  ##### Header
- - Header has the name of the website.
+ - Header has the name of the website. <br>
  ![Header](assets/readme/header.phone.p2.png)

  ##### Footer
- - Has links to further resources.
+ - Has links to further resources. <br>
  ![Footer](assets/readme/footer.phone.p2.png)

  ##### Nav
  - Right button uses a javascript alert to instruct on the test in index and explains the content in score.html.
- - Left button goes between index.html and score.html.
+ - Left button goes between index.html and score.html. <br>
  ![Nav](assets/readme/nav.phone.p2.png)

 ##### Test Area
  - Has a button used to start the test
  - It then changes to other colors whereby the user can click on two of them
  - yellow returns the user to the begining
- - green records the users reaction speed
+ - green records the users reaction speed <br>
  ![Test Area](assets/readme/testarea.phone.p2.png)

 ##### Colors